Helen Gardner (critic)

 Dame Helen Louise Gardner, DBE, FBA (13 February 1908 – 4 June 1986) was an English literary critic and academic.
-Gardner began her teaching career at the University of Birmingham, and from 1966 to 1975 was a Merton Professor of English Literature, the first woman to have that position.
+Gardner began her teaching career at the University of Birmingham, and from 1966 to 1975 was a Merton Professor of English Literature at the University of Oxford, the first woman to have that position.
 She was best known for her work on the poets John Donne and T. S. Eliot, but also published on John Milton and William Shakespeare.
 She published over a dozen books, and received multiple honours.

 Her critical stance was traditional and focused on history and biography; it involved the work's historical context, the personal habits of the author, and the relationship of the text to the time period.
 One of her beliefs was that a literary critic's job is to assist other people in reading for themselves.

 Personal life

 Gardner was the daughter of Charles Henry and Helen Mary Roadnight Cockman Gardner.
 She went to North London Collegiate School.
 She did her B.A. at St Hilda's College, Oxford, in 1929, later receiving a M.A. at the same college in 1935.